Grid plan: Financial cost

 Street width, or right of way (ROW), influences the amount of land that is devoted to streets, which becomes unavailable for development and therefore represents an opportunity cost.
 The wider the street, the higher the opportunity cost.
 Street width is determined by circulation and aesthetic considerations and is not dependent on the pattern configuration.
 Any configuration can have wide or narrow streets.

 Street length influences proportionately the number of street components that have to be constructed such as pavement, curbs and sidewalks, storm sewers and drains, light poles, and trees.
 The street length of a given area of development depends on the frequency at which streets occur which in turn depends on the length and width of a block.
 The higher the frequency of streets the longer is their total length.
 The smaller the block dimensions the higher the frequency of the streets.
 As the frequency of street increases so does the number of intersections.
 Intersections normally cost more than straight street length because they are labour-intensive and require street and traffic signage.

 Pavement width influences the cost by affecting the amount of materials and labour required to provide a finished road surface.
 Pavement width is generally based on traffic engineering considerations and is not dependent on pattern configuration.
 As with the street width, any pattern can have wide or narrow pavements.

 Of all three factors that affect cost, street width, street length and pavement width, only street length is pattern dependent.
 An objective cost comparison would, therefore, rely on this variable with the full understanding that the other variables, though optional, can play a role.

 Not only do these street dimension factors increase infrastructure costs and inhibit land utilization and by turn, affordability, but they also impact a city's economic productivity.
 "Street width plays a crucial role in shaping our perception of scale, influencing how distant or accessible destinations appear".
 Wider streets have less developable land within a square mile generating tax revenue (tax revenue falls) while having greater area of streets to maintain (expenses go up).

 Traditional orthogonal grid patterns generally have greater street frequencies than discontinuous patterns.
 For example, Portland's block is 200 feet × 200 feet while Miletus' is half that size and Timgad's half again (see diagram).
 Houston, Sacramento and Barcelona are progressively bigger reaching up to four times the area of Portland's block.
-New York's 1811 plan (see above) has blocks of 200 ft. in width and variable lengths ranging from about 500 ft to 900 ft feet.
+New York's 1811 plan (see above) has blocks of 200 ft. in width and variable lengths ranging from about 500 ft to 900 ft.
 The corresponding frequency of streets for each of these block sizes affects the street length.